xi-ve/IdleonWeb/DEVELOPMENT.md

 - **injector.js**: Node.js script that launches Chromium, intercepts the game's JS, and injects the combined plugin code.
 - **plugins_combined.js**: All plugin JS exports are merged here and injected into the game context.
 - **Web UI Server**: Serves a modern web interface for plugin configuration with real-time updates and dynamic UI elements.

+### JavaScript Injection Process

+1. **Plugin Loading**: Python plugins are loaded and their `@js_export` functions are discovered
+2. **Code Generation**: Each plugin's JavaScript is wrapped with game-ready checks and error handling
+3. **Combination**: All plugin JavaScript is merged into a single `plugins_combined.js` file
+4. **Browser Launch**: Chromium is launched with remote debugging enabled
+5. **Network Interception**: The injector intercepts requests for game JavaScript files
+6. **Code Injection**: The combined plugin JavaScript is prepended to the game's main JavaScript file
+7. **Game Integration**: Plugin functions become available in the game's JavaScript context

 ---